pachterlab/seqspec/README.md

 ## Specification

 Each assay is described by two objects: the `Assay` object and the `Region` object.
 A library is described by one `Assay` object and multiple (possibly nested) `Region` objects.
-The `Region` objects are grouped with a `join` operation and an `ordering` on the sub`Region`s specified.
+The `Region` objects are grouped with a `join` operation and an `order` on the sub`Region`s specified.
 A simple (but not fully specified example) looks like the following:

 ```
 Assay: